Society

 Increasing Engagement

-We also introduced a new employee engagement survey in the fiscal year ended March 31, 2024, in addition to the surveys mentioned above.
+We also introduced a new employee engagement survey for the Group employees in the fiscal year ended March 31, 2024, in addition to the surveys mentioned above.
 This survey measures employee trends in greater detail.
-We analyze the results to enhance the strengths of the Daiei Kankyo Group and work to solve issues.
+We analyze the results to enhance the strengths of the Group and work to solve issues.
+Analysis of the survey results revealed challenges particularly related to motivation enhancement, career planning, and employee development.
+In response, we are reviewing human resource initiatives to make career planning easier and improving training content, among other measures, to boost motivation.

 Respect for Human Rights

 Respect for human rights is the foundation for business activities.
-The Daiei Kankyo Group formulated its Human Rights Policy in June 2024 to clearly express the Group’s stance on respecting the human rights of all people, both internally and externally.
+We formulated the Daiei Kankyo Group Human Rights Policy in June 2024 to clearly express our stance on respecting human rights, both internally and externally.

 The Daiei Kankyo Group formulated its Human Rights Policy